mesosphere/dcos-commons/docs/pages/dev-guide/developer-guide.md

 ### Proxy

 The proxy allows one to expose more than one endpoint through adminrouter.
 It is only supported on DC/OS 1.9 clusters.
+An example of this can be found in the proxylite framework in this repo.
+The proxylite framework itself implements this properly.

+**READ THROUGH ALL THE INSTRUCTIONS**

 ```yaml
 web-url: http://proxylite-0-server.{{FRAMEWORK_NAME}}.mesos:{{PROXYLITE_PORT}}